Underneath It All

-"Underneath It All" is a song by American ska band No Doubt from their fourth studio album Rock Steady (2001).
-It was written by the band's lead singer Gwen Stefani and David Stewart.
-The song features a reggae production from Sly and Robbie and guest vocals from Lady Saw.
-The song received mixed reviews from contemporary music critics.

-"Underneath It All" was released as the album's third single in July 2002.
-It became No Doubt's highest-charting US single, but was less successful elsewhere.
-The song won a Grammy Award for Best Pop Performance by a Duo or Group with Vocal at the 46th Grammy Awards.
-The song was featured in the 2004 film 50 First Dates.
+"Underneath It All" is a song by American rock band No Doubt, released in July 2002 as the third single from their fourth studio album, Rock Steady (2001).
+Written by the band's lead singer Gwen Stefani and David Stewart, the song features a reggae production from Sly and Robbie and guest vocals from Lady Saw.
+The song received mixed reviews from contemporary music critics and became No Doubt's highest-charting US single, but it was less successful elsewhere.
+It won a Grammy Award for Best Pop Performance by a Duo or Group with Vocal at the 46th Grammy Awards.

 Background and writing

-The song was originally written by Gwen Stefani and David Stewart during Stefani's visit to boyfriend Gavin Rossdale in London.
-The two used backward string samples to write the song in only ten minutes.
-The song describes Stefani's relationship with Rossdale, and the line "You're really lovely underneath it all" comes from a journal entry that Stefani made after spending a day in the park with Rossdale.
-The band's guitarist Tom Dumont commented that Stewart's experience helped them keep the song simple because he "would have way overthought those chord changes."
-When the band was working on the album in Jamaica, producers Sly and Robbie called Lady Saw to have her contribute a guest toast.
+During a visit to her then-boyfriend Gavin Rossdale in London, Gwen Stefani and David Stewart used backward string samples to write the song in only ten minutes.
+Guitarist Tom Dumont commented that Stewart's experience helped them keep the song simple because he "would have way overthought those chord changes."
+When the band was working on the album Rock Steady in Jamaica, producers Sly and Robbie called Lady Saw to have her contribute a guest toast.
 After listening to the song, Lady Saw wrote and recorded her part on the spot.

 Music and structure

-The song is a love song composed in the key of E major.
-It is written in common time and moves slowly at 69 beats per minute.
+A love song composed in the key of E major, the track is written in common time and moves slowly at 69 beats per minute.
 Stefani avoids the heavy vocal vibrato that she often uses.
 Her vocal range spans under an octave and a half during the song, from F#3 to B4.
+The song describes Stefani's relationship with Rossdale, and the line "You're really lovely underneath it all" comes from a journal entry that Stefani made after spending a day in the park with him.

-The song opens with a line sampled from Bob Clarke's Sunday radio show on IRIE FM.
-The verses use a simple I-vi chord progression, alternating between a first inversion E major chord and a second inversion C# minor chord, played on the off-beats and switch to a IV-iii progression.
+The song opens with a sample from Bob Clarke's Sunday radio show on IRIE FM, and a recording of Rossdale stating "You don't have to forget, just remember this Sunday, alright?"
+The verses use a simple I-vi chord progression, alternating between a first inversion E major chord and a second inversion C♯ minor chord, played on the off-beats and switch to a IV-iii progression.
 Each verse is followed by the chorus, which uses a I-IV-V-IV progression.
 After the bridge, Lady Saw performs her toast.
 Stefani then sings the chorus twice, and Clarke closes the song after Stefani repeats the line "Mm mm mm underneath it all" four times.

+An alternative version of "Underneath It All" with a more pop-centric structure was released to pop radio stations, omitting Lady Saw's verse.